Smart Reasons to Move Your Business From Free Gmail to G Suite

 G Suite includes collaborative business versions of all of these and more.

 G Suite does come at a cost: $5 per user per month.
-However, this a pretty low cost for what you receive — and is FAR outweighed by the efficiencies gained by the professional business platform that is G Suite.
+However, this a pretty low cost for what you receive — and is, in our opinion, far outweighed by the efficiencies gained by the professional business platform that is G Suite.

 We ourselves know it well.
 We use G Suite for gooroo.com.au.
 And it’s a beautiful thing.
+Having integration throughout our business saves us tons of time!
 Sounds like we’re excited?
-It’s because we simply are, and happy to tell everyone!
+It’s because we are!

 So.. if you already own a company domain such as lismorecomputers.com.au for your company website — the one you got from a provider such as SiteGround, Digital Pacific, GoDaddy, MelbIT — there’s a straightforward one off setup needed to use the same domain for your G Suite email addresses.